lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     velocity gwallbot set -20e-5 NULL NULL
     velocity gwalltop set 20e-5 NULL NULL

+..  container:: justify

     The setforce commands cancel the forces on a group of atoms at every timestep, so the atoms of the group do not experience any force from the rest of the system.
 In absence of force acting on those atoms, their velocity never changes.

     The velocity set command acts only once, and imposes the velocity of the atoms.
 Used in combination with setforce, the atoms will keep that imposed velocity regardless of the other atoms.

     Finally, let us dump the atom positions, extract the velocity profile using the ave/chunk command, extract the force applied on the walls, and then run for 20 ps (or 200 ps if you comment/uncomment the appropriate lines):

 ..  code-block:: bash
    :caption: *to be copied in Shearing/input.lammps*